-Asia Society Museum – Free on Fridays, 6-9pm, from Labor Day through June.
-Children under 16 are always given free admission.
+Asia Society Museum – Free on Fridays from 6-9pm, from Labor Day through June.
+Children under 16 are always free.

 Cooper Hewitt Museum – Pay-what-you-wish on Saturdays from 6-9pm.
 Kids 18 and under are always free.

-The Frick Collection – Pay-what-you-wish on Sundays from 11am-1pm.
-Must be 10 years old and up to visit.
+The Frick Collection – Free on the first Friday of the month from 6pm-9pm; Pay-what-you-wish on Wednesdays from 2pm-6pm.
+Must be at least 10 years old to visit.

 Guggenheim Museum – Pay what you wish Saturdays, 5:45-7:45pm.
 Children under 12 are always free.

-Historic Richmond Town – Free Fridays, 1-5pm.
-Ages 3 and under are free.
+Historic Richmond Town – Free Fridays from 1-5pm.
+Ages 3 and under are always free.

-The Morgan Library & Museum – Free on Fridays, 7-9pm.
+The Morgan Library & Museum – Free on Fridays from 7-9pm.
 Children 12 and under are free.

-Museum of Arts and Design – Pay what you wish Thursdays, 6-9pm.
+Museum of Arts and Design – Pay what you wish Thursdays from 6-9pm.
 Children ages 18 and under are free.

-Museum of Chinese in America – Free on the first Thursday of the each month, 11am-9pm.
-Children under age 12 are free.
+Museum of Chinese in America – Free on the first Thursday of the each month from 11am-9pm.

-Museum of Jewish Heritage – Free on Wednesdays, 4-8pm.
+Museum of Jewish Heritage – Admission by pay-what-you-wish donations on Wednesdays and Thursdays from 4-8pm.
 Ages 12 and under are always free.

-Museum of Modern Art – Free on Fridays, 4-8pm.
+Museum of Modern Art – Free on Fridays from 4-8pm.
 Ages 16 and under are always free.

-Museum of the Moving Image – Free on Fridays, 4-8pm.
-Children under age 3 are free.
+Museum of the Moving Image – Free on Fridays from 4-8pm.
+Children under age 3 are always free.

-The Noguchi Museum – Free on the first Friday of every month, 10am-5pm.
+The Noguchi Museum – Free on the first Friday of every month from 10am-5pm.
 Children under 12 are free.

-Rubin Museum of Art – Free on the first Monday of every month, 11am-5pm.
+Rubin Museum of Art – Free on the first Monday of every month from 11am-5pm.
 Children 12 and under are free.

-Whitney Museum – Pay what you wish Fridays, 7-9:30pm.
+Whitney Museum – Pay what you wish Fridays from 7-10pm.
 Children under 18 are always free.